ready4-dev/readyforwhatsnext/content/en/docs/Contribution-Guidelines/Priorities/Launch/_index.md

 ## Why?
 All our [software](/docs/getting-started/software/), regardless of [status](/docs/getting-started/software/status/) is supplied [without any warranty](/docs/getting-started/software/terms/disclaimer/).
-However, our views about whether an item of software is potentially appropriate for others to use in undertaking real world [analyses](/docs/analyses/) is reflected in its release status.
+However, our views about whether an item of software is potentially appropriate for others to use in undertaking real world [analyses](/docs/analyses/) can be inferred from its release status.
 If it is not a production release, we probably believe that it needs more development and testing and better documentation before it can be used for any purpose other than the specific studies in which we have already applied it.
 Partly for this reason, it is unlikely that any item of our software will be widely adopted until it is available as a production release.
 We also cannot meaningfully track uptake of our software until it becomes available in a dedicated production release [repository](/docs/getting-started/software/repositories/).

 ## What?